mieweb/hfaxjs/README.md

 ### Prerequisites
 - Node.js 18.x or higher
-- HylaFax server setup and configured
+- HylaFAX+ server setup and configured
 - Dependencies for document conversion (see package.json)

 ### Setup